 One accomplishment at a time.

 If you enjoyed this fan fiction, please leave a quick review.

-In addition, I want to say thank you to everyone who has taken time to read my fan fiction over the last several months, and a special thanks to everyone who left a review (or several reviews).
-Since writing fan fictions isn't exactly profitable, seeing the hit count rise and reading reader feedback is the reward and it's a great one.
-On FFN, this fan fiction has reached over 115,000 hits and over 285 reviews; in combination with other sites hosting it, the hit count is over 175,000 with about 450 reviews total.
+I want to say thank you to everyone who has taken time to read my fan fiction, and a special thanks to everyone who left a review (or several reviews).
+On FFN, this fan fiction has reached over 182,000 hits and over 300 reviews; in combination with other sites hosting it, the hit count is over a QUARTER MILLION views and over 500 REVIEWS total.